-Shopify ActionsUpdated a month ago
+Shopify ActionsUpdated 8 months ago

 If you open any ticket where your customer has Shopify data, you'll notice a number of different possibilities concerning that data in the right-hand sidebar in Gorgias.